 We expect we will need substantial additional capital to further our R&D activities, planned clinical trials and regulatory activities and to otherwise develop our DM199 product candidate to a point where it may be commercially sold.
-We expect our current cash resources of \$33.5 million in cash, cash equivalents and marketable securities as of December 31, 2022 to be sufficient to allow us to resolve the clinical hold imposed by the FDA and to subsequently continue our Phase 2/3 trial in patients with AIS and to otherwise fund our planned operations for at least the next 12 months from the date of issuance of the financial statements included in this report.
+We expect our current cash resources of \$52.9 million in cash, cash equivalents and marketable securities as of December 31, 2023 to be sufficient to allow us to continue our Phase 2/3 trial in patients with AIS and to otherwise fund our planned operations for at least the next 12 months from the date of issuance of the financial statements included in this report.
 However, the amount and timing of our future funding requirements will depend on many factors, including, among others:

-- the rate of progress in the development of and the conduct of clinical trials with respect to DM199 or any future product candidates; - the timing and results of our ongoing development efforts, including in particular our Phase 2/3 ReMEDy2 trial;
+- the rate of progress in the development of and the conduct of clinical trials with respect to DM199 or any future product candidates; - the timing and results of our ongoing development efforts, including in particular our Phase 2/3 ReMEDy2 trial; - the costs of our development efforts, including the conduct of clinical trials with respect to DM199 or any future product candidates;

-- the costs of our development efforts, including the conduct of clinical trials with respect to DM199 or any future product candidates; - the costs associated with identifying additional product candidates and the potential expansion of our current development programs or potential new development programs; - the costs necessary to obtain regulatory approvals for DM199 or any future product candidates; - the costs of developing and validating manufacturing processes for DM199 or any future product candidates; - the costs associated with being a U.S. public reporting company with shares listed on The Nasdaq Capital Market; - the costs we incur in the filing, prosecution, maintenance and defense of our intellectual property; and - the costs related to general and administrative support.
+- the costs associated with identifying additional product candidates and the potential expansion of our current development programs or potential new development programs; - the costs necessary to obtain regulatory approvals for DM199 or any future product candidates; - the costs of developing and validating manufacturing processes for DM199 or any future product candidates; - the costs associated with being a U.S. public reporting company with shares listed on The Nasdaq Capital Market; - the costs we incur in the filing, prosecution, maintenance and defense of our intellectual property; and - the costs related to general and administrative support.

 We may require significant additional funds earlier than we currently expect, and there is no assurance that we will not need or seek additional funding prior to such time.
-We may elect to raise additional funds even before we need them if market conditions for raising additional capital are favorable.
+We may elect to raise additional funds even before we need them if circumstances or market conditions for raising additional capital are favorable.

-Since our inception, we have financed our operations primarily from public and private sales of equity securities, the exercise of warrants and stock options, interest income on funds available for investment, and government grants and tax incentives, and we expect to continue this practice for the foreseeable future.
+Since our inception, we have financed our operations primarily from public and private sales of equity securities, the exercise of warrants and stock options, interest income on funds available for investment and government grants and tax incentives.
+We expect to continue this practice for the foreseeable future.
 We do not have any existing credit facilities under which we could borrow funds.
 We may seek to raise additional funds through various sources, such as equity and debt financings, or through strategic collaborations and license agreements.
 We can give no assurances that we will be able to secure additional sources of funds to support our operations, or if such funds are available to us, that such additional financing will be sufficient to meet our needs or on terms acceptable to us.
-This is particularly true if we are unable to lift the clinical hold on the IND for our ReMEDy2 trial, if we experience additional adverse events, if our clinical data is not positive or economic and market conditions deteriorate.
+This is particularly true if we experience additional adverse events, if our clinical data is not positive, or economic and market conditions deteriorate.